 Then he rolled on his side, and scratched his behind,

 And a tear swelled in my eye that left me half blind,

-I knew Power Plant Men were selfless inside.
+I knew that Power Plant Men were selfless inside.

 They lived to serve others with courage and pride.

 I pulled out some socks and put them under the tree,

 Then I walked nimbly back to go up the chimney.

 Before I rose to return to my sled,